Aussie AI

 where code accidentally attempts to modify a constant variable or object.

-There are multiple places where “const
+There are multiple places where “const” can be used.

 - Symbolic constants

-But don't get me started on “const
+But don't get me started on “const correctness."

-I've seen too many dawns fighting with compilers about const
+I've seen too many dawns fighting with compilers about const.

-Anyway, let's move on, and assume we love const
+Anyway, let's move on, and assume we love const.

 Basic const symbols.